geosolutions-it/MapStore2/docs/user-guide/geoprocessing-tool.md

 The **Buffer** tool allows to create a buffer around the input geometries and when it is selected, the user can:

 * Select a layer from the **Source Layer** option drop down menu.
-The dropdown will show the layers available for the process.
+The dropdown shows the layers available for the process from the ones present in TOC

 * Select one of the layer's features from the **Source Feature**.
 The feature can be selected directly by the dropdown menu or from the map, activating the <img src="../img/button/add_marker_button.jpg" class="ms-docbutton"/> button.